Setsquare-Solutions/Setsquare-Docs/sandridge-parish-council/other/shortcodes.md

     * `captions=""`     - a comma separated list of captions in the same order as the supplied images
     * `fits=""`         - **cover** or **contain**, cover will crop the image to fit the same height as the tallest, contain will show the whole image but can lead to white space around the edges
     * `wrap=""`         - **true** or **false**, true will loop the slider to the beginning once the end is reached
-    * `interval=""`     - a number in milliseconds for how fast to loop through automatically.
-E.g. 1000 is 1 second
+    * `interval=""`     - a number in milliseconds for how fast to loop through automatically. e.g. 1000 is 1 second
     * `aspect-ratio=""` - **portrait**, **landscape** or **square**, how the images will be cropped
     * `controls=""`     - **true** or **false**, if the arrows should be shown
     * `indicators=""`   - **true** or **false**, if the dots along the bottom showing how many slides should be shown